 It is within this framework we have seen the dramatic collapse of the Labour vote, a direct result of the party failing its founding principles, and the support of its traditional supporters.
 The seeds of decline were sown following Tony Blair as leader under the banner of New Labour, from which time the party lost its moral compass, the result of which only the Tories and the right-wing have ever benefited.

-The Labour Party have one opportunity that is to oppose Starmer, now!
+The Labour Party have one opportunity which is to oppose Starmer, now!

-If you cannot change the leadership and take full control of the Labour party at conference then the Labour Party will forever cease to be a party of the people.
+If you cannot change the leadership and take full control of the Labour Party then the Labour Party will forever cease to be a party of the people.
 It will be an agency of the Oligarchy run by Trilateralists.
 The very people and organisation the Party was created to fight.

 My favourite last sentence is from Animal Farm by George Orwell: